trespass

 youth service has a zero tolerance policy to threats and intimidation

-If you find it is unsafe for you to continue to work with a young person, you must notify YSSU and your regional contract manager immediately via phone.
+If you find that it's unsafe for you to continue to work with a young person, you must notify YSSU and your Regional Contracts Manager immediately via phone.

 entry onto trespass

-Youth Service has a zero tolerance policy to threats and intimidation.
+Youth Service has a zero tolerance policy for threats and intimidation.

-Youth Service providers and young people safety must always be the primary consideration.
+The safety of Youth Service providers and young people must always be the primary consideration.

-Youth Service zero tolerance policy requires us to give an immediate response towards threats and abusive behaviour.
-A risk based approach should be taken to ensure all other considerations are covered in determining if issuing a Trespass Notice is the appropriate action after an incident has occurred.
+Youth Service's zero tolerance policy requires us to give an immediate response to threats and abusive behaviour.
+A risk-based approach should be taken to ensure all other considerations are covered when determining if issuing a trespass notice is the appropriate action after an incident has occurred.

-A security incident is an actual occurrence that impacts either directly or indirectly on the safety of youth service coaches, young people and the physical security of youth service provider/Ministry assets and information/data.
+A security incident is an actual occurrence that impacts either directly or indirectly the safety of youth coaches, young people, or the physical security of a Youth Service provider or MSD assets and data.

-If a security incident has occurred, or a young person is behaving inappropriately; the youth coach involved will attempt to de-escalate the situation.
+If a security incident has occurred, or a young person is behaving inappropriately, the youth coach involved should attempt to de-escalate the situation.

-If the young person still remains a risk to the youth coach and other young people they will be asked to leave immediately.
-If the young person refuses to leave, the police must be called.
+If the young person remains a risk to the youth coach and other young people, they should be asked to leave.
+If the young person refuses, the police must be called.

-Youth Service providers must use discretion to judge the situation and determine whether a verbal warning, warning letter and/or a Trespass Notice is appropriate.
+Youth Service providers must use discretion to judge the situation and determine whether a verbal warning, warning letter and/or trespass notice is appropriate.

-Youth Service providers should test their decision about issuing a Trespass Notice with Youth Service Support Unit and their Regional Contract Manager.
-In all cases of a direct threat to staff safety, a Trespass Notice must be issued.
+Youth Service providers should test their decision about issuing a trespass notice with YSSU and their Regional Contract Manager.
+In all cases of a direct threat to staff safety, a trespass notice must be issued.

 Assault